 All the points in this conclusion should be undertaken concurrently and comprehensively.
 And there will be costs associated with this approach, but the challenges of this era are so great that NATO has no alternative.
-A comprehensive NATO built on the strength of Atlantic Alliance carries with it unparalleled capacity not only to defend the Alliance, from without and within, in a period of growing uncertainty and instability, it also has the capacity to influence partners, nations, and events beyond its traditional ken, thereby positioning NATO as one of the principal proponents of peace and stability in this new, but violent and dangerous century.
+A comprehensive NATO built on the strength of the Atlantic Alliance carries with it unparalleled capacity not only to defend the Alliance, from without and within, in a period of growing uncertainty and instability, it also has the capacity to influence partners, nations, and events beyond its traditional ken, thereby positioning NATO as one of the principal proponents of peace and stability in this new, but violent and dangerous century.

 The authors would like to thank the following individuals whose inputs have greatly contributed to our work.
-The contributions we received from them may or may not be in agreement with our conclusions but have all greatly contributed to highlight the problems and issues a “Comprehensive NATO” would be confronted with and, most certainly, to sharpen our thinking.
+The contributions we received from them may or may not be in agreement with our conclusions but have all greatly contributed to highlighting the problems and issues a “Comprehensive NATO” would be confronted with and, most certainly, to sharpen our thinking.

-Claudio Bisogniero, Ambassador of Italy to NATO; former NATO Deputy Secretary General.
+Claudio Bisogniero, Ambassador of Italy to NATO; former NATO Deputy Secretary-General.

 Ivo Daalder, President, The Chicago Council on Global Affairs; former Ambassador of the United States to NATO.

-Sorin Ducaru, NATO Assistant Secretary General for Emerging Security Challenges; former Ambassador of Romania to NATO.
+Sorin Ducaru, NATO Assistant Secretary-General for Emerging Security Challenges; former Ambassador of Romania to NATO.

-Rose Gottemoeller, NATO Deputy Secretary General.
+Rose Gottemoeller, NATO Deputy Secretary-General.

 Jim Hoagland, Washington Post, Opinions Contributor on foreign policy.

-Jaap de Hoop Scheffer, former NATO Secretary General.
+Jaap de Hoop Scheffer, former NATO Secretary-General.

-Tacan Ildem, NATO Assistant Secretary General for Public Diplomacy; former Ambassador of Turkey to NATO.
+Tacan Ildem, NATO Assistant Secretary-General for Public Diplomacy; former Ambassador of Turkey to NATO.